+You just learned how to make a Twitch overlay.
 As you may have guessed, there are so many things you could do with your stream overlay.
-I like to experiment with animated GIFs and MP4s, for example.
-You can add text right here in Streamlabs OBS, you can show your chat on screen, and more!
-You can even have a credits roll!
+I like to experiment with animated GIFs and MP4s, and you can find many cool options on Envato Elements.

-Hopefully, this has given you a taste into some of the possibilities!
-Streamlabs has an awesome tutorial on how to get started, if you have questions about installation, stream settings, and more!
+Hopefully, this has given you a taste of the possibilities.
+Streamlabs has an awesome tutorial on how to get started if you have questions about installation, stream settings, and more.

-If you enjoyed this tutorial, here are some others you might enjoy!
+If you enjoyed this Twitch layout tutorial, here are some others you might enjoy:

-- Resources32 Best Twitch Banners Using a Banner Maker (Including Offline Banner Designs)Nona Blackman
+- 31 Best Twitch Banners Using a Banner Maker (Including Offline Banner Designs)Nona Blackman29 Oct 2021

 - How to Make a Twitch Banner Design Using a Banner MakerAndrei Stefan04 Apr 2020